 The most decorated footballer in the history of the English game was a shoe-in for our side, having enjoyed a career of unprecedented success and one unlikely to ever be matched.

-Another of United’s famed academy graduates, Giggs would emerge as a teenage sensation, possessing electric pace and a seemingly nonchalant ability to ghost past opposition full-backs at will.
+Another of United’s famed academy graduates, Giggs emerged as a teenage sensation, possessing electric pace and a seemingly nonchalant ability to ghost past opposition full-backs at will.

-As his career progressed, he would evolve from a flying winger into a more central role, his of honours including a barely believable 13 league titles, in addition to four FA Cups, three League Cups and two Champions League titles.
+As his career progressed, he evolved from a flying winger into a more central role, his honours including a barely believable 13 league titles, in addition to four FA Cups, three League Cups and two Champions League titles.

 No player in history has ever made more than his 963 appearances in a United shirt, his longevity and quality leaving him with 162 Premier League assists, the most in the competition’s history and a huge 51 more than second-placed Cesc Fabregas.

 Wayne Rooney and Didier Drogba are two of the unfortunate names to miss out as our sole striker, but whilst many players have scored more goals than Cantona’s modest tally of 64 league goals for United, perhaps no forward in the Premier League era has ever had such a transformative impact on the fortunes of a club.

 The enigmatic Frenchman arrived from rivals Leeds and proved to be the catalyst behind their successes in the early part of the Sir Alex Ferguson era, bringing a swagger and style that has his name still regularly sung on the Old Trafford terraces more than two decades after his departure.